dpzxsm/react-proptypes-generate/README.md

   Also a command line tool, you don’t have to be limited to use in vscode.
 If you want fully automatic PropTypes generation, You can also use with lint-staged in your project.

 ## Installation

+You have three type to use the plugin, optional installation as required。

 ### VS Code
 Search react-proptypes-generate in Marketplace and install it.

 ### Command Line
-If you want to use it directly on the command line, you can install cli by npm install.
+If you want to use it directly on the command line and not use the VS Code, you can install cli by npm install.
 ```
 npm install react-proptypes-generate -g
 ```

 ### Project with lint-staged
+If you want to auto generate PropTypes when `git` commit changes, you need to install lint-staged and husky for your project
 ```
     npm install --save-dev react-proptypes-generate lint-staged husky
     or